-Southern blue whiting are managed by the Ministry for Primary Industries using the Quota Management System (QMS).
+Southern blue whiting are managed by Fisheries New Zealand using the Quota Management System (QMS).
 The Ministry works in partnership with Deepwater Group (a not for profit organisation that works on behalf of fisheries quota owners).
 The two parties have developed a single joint-management framework with agreed strategic and operational priorities and workplans.
 The partnership is focused on determining the maximum economic yield of the deepwater fisheries by setting catch limits that maximise returns over the long-term within the constraints of ecological sustainability.

 The MSC Certification covers about 97% of all southern blue whiting caught in New Zealand.
-The next assessment is scheduled for mid-2017.
+Southern blue whiting was re-certified in 2018.
+The next surveillance audit is scheduled for late 2019.